-The mission of the seminary is to form women and men for the ministry of biblical reconciliation.
+The seminary's mission is to form women and men for the ministry of biblical reconciliation.
 In this context, it is important to foster the development of a lifestyle of inclusion and to use inclusive language, where appropriate, rather than exclusive language.
 (See "Covenant to Use Inclusive Language" in the seminary student handbook.)